Avast vs. Norton 2026: A Detailed Guide to the Better Antivirus

 Read Norton Antivirus Review

-Is Norton free?
-No, but Norton 360 offers the lowest pricing plan at $29.99/first yr.
+Norton doesn't have a free tier, but it offers the lowest pricing plan at $29.99/first yr.
 If you want the best value plan, you’ll still only pay $49.99/first yr.

-Norton 360’s Deluxe plan, which covers five devices, is still priced fairly at $49.99/first yr.
+The Norton 360 Deluxe plan, which covers five devices, is still priced fairly at $49.99/first yr.
 You’ll get a password manager, dark web monitoring, and SafeCam for securing your webcam.

 Alternatively, if you only need antivirus security for one device, Norton Antivirus Plus only costs $29.99/first yr, and you still get the Smart Firewall, real-time threat protection, and 2GB cloud backup.

-What if you don’t like the antivirus you choose?
-Are you stuck with a plan that doesn’t meet your needs?
 Fortunately, both antivirus programs understand a user’s need to try before committing.
-Avast has a 30-day money-back guarantee so you can give the software a spin.
-Norton 360 goes even further with a 60-day money-back guarantee so you can kick the tech tires longer.
+Avast has a 30-day money-back guarantee.
+But Norton goes even further with a 60-day money-back guarantee, so you can kick the tech tires longer.

 Our Pick